chinamike65/hugo-tuolesi/content/book2/book2en.md

 heartfelt repentance

 How to repent?
-You can repent in the presence of a Buddha statue or the Three Jewels of the Guru:
+You can repent in the presence of a Buddha statue or the Three Jewels of Refuge of the Guru:

 I repent of the karma that I have created in my life after life, including all the karma created by my body, speech and mind, the karma created by greed, hatred and delusion, and the karma caused by breaking the vows.